Courage-1984/Dataset-Forge/docs/special_installation.md

    - `magic.mgc`
    - `magic1.dll`

    (These are prebuilt for 64-bit Windows.
-See [libmagicwin64](https://github.com/pidydx/libmagicwin64) for details.)
+See source: [libmagicwin64](https://github.com/pidydx/libmagicwin64) for details.)

 3. When using python-magic, specify the magic file path if needed: